 The memos identify eight priority factors that guide federal enforcement of AML and BSA laws with respect to the banking of MRBs in states where marijuana has been legalized.
 So long as financial institutions and their MRB customers avoid implicating any of the eight priority factors, they are effectively immune from federal enforcement action.

-As marijuana legalization has expanded to over half the states, banks and credit unions across the country have been responsibly and profitably servicing MRBs with no interference from DOJ or FinCEN.
+As marijuana legalization has expanded to over half the states, banks and credit unions across the country have been responsibly and profitably banking MRBs with no interference from DOJ or FinCEN.
 In fact, I am not aware of any DOJ or FinCEN enforcement actions against a bank or credit union in compliance with the respective memos.

 The X factor has been the regulators, whose approach to MRBs can vary considerably from agency to agency, and even within agencies themselves.
 In this respect credit unions are better positioned to service MRBs than banks because unlike the banking regulators, the NCUA has adopted the FinCEN guidance with respect to serving MRBs.
-In a July 18, 2014 letter, Larry Fazio, Director of the Office of Examinations and Insurance, noted that the NCUA “has provided the FinCEN guidance to agency examiners, who are responsible for determining the compliance of financial institutions that provide services to marijuana-related businesses.”
-I am not aware of any corresponding guidance from any banking regulatory agency even acknowledging, let alone adopting, the FinCEN or DOJ policy memos.
-Thus, under the status quo, the regulatory climate is more favorable for credit unions than banks interested in servicing MRBs.
-The critical question is whether the status quo will survive with the coming Trump administration.

 In wake of the election there has been considerable speculation about what Attorney General nominee Jeff Sessions, a prominent marijuana critic, will do about state-legalized marijuana.
 As Attorney General, Sessions could unilaterally rescind the DOJ policy memo, which would effectively gut the FinCEN memo as well, and announce the end of federal deference to state-legalized marijuana.

 The courts have also weighed in, with the Ninth Circuit Court of Appeals recently upholding the DOJ funding restriction in challenges to federal prosecutions in states where medical marijuana has been legalized.
 Thus, even if Sessions rescinds the marijuana policy memos, the DOJ may still be prohibited from enforcing federal marijuana laws in states where it has been legalized.

 The first public indication of the Trump administration’s approach to state-legalized marijuana may come during Senator Sessions’ confirmation hearing to become Attorney General, likely to take place in January.
-As developments affecting banking MRBs unfold, I intend to issue additional guidance as to how credit unions can take advantage of this new market.